furkrn/PlymouthVista/README.md

 ./compile.sh ; sudo ./install.sh
 ```

-You might need to update initramfs again, if you persist flickering systemd messages at boot.
+You might need to update initramfs again, if you persist in flickering systemd messages at boot.
 Simply use `dracut --force --omit plymouth --regenerate-all --verbose`. *(At least on my system.)*

 # Features